Common questions and answers

 18. Are the deposit monies insured?

 Yes.
 A consumer has protection for a loss in relation to a deposit associated with a trade in real estate under the Professional Liability Insurance Program administered by RECO.
-Effective September 1, 2022 up to $200,000 is covered per claimant, subject to the terms and conditions of the policy.
-A successful claim against the consumer deposit insurance will result in a payment from the insurer provided for the closing of your real estate transaction.
+Up to $200,000 is covered per claimant, subject to the terms and conditions of the policy.
+A successful claim against the consumer deposit insurance will usually result in a payment from the insurer provided for the closing of your real estate transaction.

 19. Do I get interest on the deposit?